 The association has offices throughout West Virginia, and has helped division previously with maintenance work.

-Jim Hedrick, the division's hatchery program manager, said his agency stocks approximately one million trout annually, stopping and releasing fish about 15,000 times in more than 200 lakes and streams around the state.
+Jim Hedrick, the division's hatchery program manager, said his agency stocks approximately one million trout annually, stopping and releasing fish about 15,000 times in more than 200 and around the state.

 Hedrick says one of the big things that brings anglers to West Virginia is a continuous open season: when out-of-state anglers can’t fish in their home states, they can come to the Mountain State to satisfy their love of the sport.